esnya/EsnyaUnityTools/README.md

 ### ExEquipments (VRCSDK3-AVATAR)
 A gimmick generator that uses ExpressionsMenu to equip items, hold them in your hands and pin them to the world.
 Add the generated menu as a SubMenu and enjoy it now.

+### Gather Udon (VRCSDK3-WORLD)
+Gathers the SerializedProgramAsset of the selected UdonProgram in the Project window into one place.

 ----
 ----